-Of enzymes and aging: Tryptophan metabolism plays key role in aging and age-related neurological diseasesOctober 5th, 2012 in Medical research
+Of enzymes and aging: Tryptophan metabolism plays key role in aging and age-related neurological diseasesOctober 5, 2012 by Stuart Mason Dambrot in Medicine & Health / Medical research

 (Medical Xpress)—In the battle against aging and age-related neurological diseases such as Parkinson's and Alzheimer's, a key factor has long appeared to be the toxicity of proteins which tend to aggregate.
 Recently, scientists at University of Groningen, The Netherlands identified the protein-coding gene TDO2 that encodes for tryptophan 2,3-dioxygenase – the enzyme that degrades tryptophan and thereby reduces its levels – as a metabolic regulator of age-related protein toxicity and lifespan in the eukaryotic nematode Caenorhabditis elegans.
 The researchers also showed that the regulation of lifespan occurred through evolutionarily conserved genetic pathways.
 The study demonstrated that TDO2 depletion increases tryptophan levels, while feeding C. elegans with extra L-tryptophan also suppresses toxicity.
 The researchers conclude that their findings suggest that TDO2 regulates proteotoxicity through tryptophan.